Browse Curriculum

 As they transition to more challenging work within a single class, by being part of an ensemble over several years, or through multiple main-stage productions, students continue to enlarge their world-view and grow their creative skills as they take on leadership roles within their discipline and community of fellow Artists.
 After applying their skills to class projects as well as public performance, students will have stimulated their intellectual curiosity, gained confidence in their performing abilities, created work they can take pride in, and developed a strong sense of their personal artistry.

-• Chamber Singers
+• Advanced Topics: Chamber Singers

 Open to Grades: 9, 10, 11, 12

-Prerequisite: Instructor approval (Audition)
+Prerequisite: Audition with Instructor

 Estimated hours of homework per class period: 15-30 minutes